crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/authentication-and-encryption-in-wpa-wpa2-and-wpa3/README.md

    * **WPA3-Enterprise**: Adds forward secrecy and stronger key derivation (e.g., CNSA-compliant for gov/military).
    * **WPA2/WPA3-Enterprise** are the only modes compliant with modern security standards (e.g., PCI-DSS).

-Notice from Table 28-2 that WPA, WPA2, and WPA3 support 802.1x or enterprise authentication.
+Notice from Evolution of Wi-Fi Security in WPA, WPA2, and WPA3 Table that WPA, WPA2, and WPA3 support 802.1x or enterprise authentication.

 This implies EAP-based authentication, but the WPA versions do not require any specific EAP method.
 Instead, the Wi-Fi Alliance certifies interoperability with well- known EAP methods like EAP-TLS, PEAP, EAP-TTLS, and EAP-SIM.
-Enterprise authentication is more complex to deploy than personal mode because authentication servers must be set up and configured as a critical enterprise resource. (p.
+Enterprise authentication is more complex to deploy than personal mode because authentication servers must be set up and configured as a critical enterprise resource.
+(Odom, 2020, p.
 717)

 **Table 28-2 Comparing WPA, WPA2, and WPA3 (Odom, 2020, p.
 716)**